Skip to Main Content

 Digital environments and set extensions for Chinese features and series

-Matte painting and digital environment work in China sits at the centre of the post-pipelines that built Wandering Earth I and II, The Great Wall, the Creation of the Gods Trilogy and Three-Body Problem — productions where the brief routinely called for orbital cities, ancient Chinese mythological realms and sci-fi vistas impossible to capture practically.
+Matte painting and digital environment work in China sits at the heart of the post-pipelines behind Wandering Earth I and II, The Great Wall, the Creation of the Gods Trilogy, and Three-Body Problem.
+On these shoots the brief often called for orbital cities, ancient Chinese mythological realms, and sci-fi vistas that no camera could capture on set.

-Here is how this works in practice.
-Our coordination places projects with the right tier of studio for the visual scope, whether that means More VFX in Beijing for character-anchored hero environments, Base FX for cross-border feature collaboration, Pixomondo Beijing's global-network bench when the show is part of a multi-territory finishing pipeline, or specialist environment artists at MacroGraph and Bottleship VFX.
-Reference gathering draws on Chinese location libraries — Hengdian World Studios period sets, Qingdao Wanda, Shanghai Songjiang, the Tibetan plateau, the Loess plateau, Karst landscapes around Guilin.
-Alongside HDRI capture trips when the brief needs bespoke skydomes and lighting probes that match plate photography exactly.
+Our planning matches each project with the right tier of studio for its visual scope.
+That may mean More VFX in Beijing for character-anchored hero environments, Base FX for cross-border feature work, Pixomondo Beijing's global-network bench when the show joins a multi-area finishing pipeline, or skilled environment artists at MacroGraph and Bottleship VFX.
+Reference gathering draws on Chinese location libraries, from Hengdian World Studios period sets and Qingdao Wanda to Shanghai Songjiang, the Tibetan plateau, the Loess plateau, and the Karst landscapes around Guilin.
+We add HDRI capture trips when the brief needs custom skydomes and lighting probes that match plate photography exactly.

-Our artists work in 2D, 2.5D projection and full 3D-integrated pipelines depending on shot complexity, with Nuke and Photoshop carrying the painting and integration work, Maya and Houdini handling the geometry, and Substance Painter and Mari managing high-resolution texture passes for set extensions that hold up at 4K and 8K theatrical resolution.
-We carefully match lighting direction, colour temperature, atmospheric conditions and lens characteristics to the original ARRI, RED or Sony Venice capture, with ACES colour management running across the pipeline to keep environments consistent through grade and DCP mastering.
+Our artists work in 2D, 2.5D projection, and full 3D-integrated pipelines based on shot complexity.
+Nuke and Photoshop carry the painting and integration work, Maya and Houdini handle the geometry, and Substance Painter and Mari manage high-resolution texture passes.
+These set extensions hold up at 4K and 8K theatrical resolution.
+We carefully match lighting direction, colour, mood, and lens traits to the original ARRI, RED, or Sony Venice capture.
+ACES colour management runs across the pipeline so environments stay steady through grade and DCP mastering.

-The picture on the ground is more specific.
-Period recreation is a regular brief on Chinese productions — Tang, Song, Ming and Qing dynasty environments for historical features, Republican-era Shanghai, contemporary Beijing — and we collaborate with Chinese production designers to make sure architectural detail, signage typography and atmospheric haze read as authentic to domestic audiences while satisfying NRTA review on historical accuracy.
-Cross-border delivery is handled under PIPL, the Cybersecurity Law and Data Security Law when shots move to overseas finishing facilities.
+Period recreation is a regular brief on Chinese shoots.
+We build Tang, Song, Ming, and Qing dynasty environments for historical features, along with Republican-era Shanghai and modern Beijing.
+Our team works with Chinese production designers so architectural detail, signage typography, and atmospheric haze read as authentic to domestic audiences while satisfying NRTA review on historical accuracy.
+Cross-border delivery runs under PIPL, the Cybersecurity Law, and the Data Security Law when shots move to overseas finishing facilities.

 FAQ